lumi2021/lumi2021/README.md

 ## Hello there 👋
 I'm Camila.
 I do code.

-- 🔭 Currently working on an compiler
+- 🔭 Currently working on a compiler
 - 🌱 Learning about low level and emulators
 - 📫 Talk with me in my Discord DM (@lumi_nya)
 - 😄 Pronouns: She / Her